Artworks as Experiments

 When I studied art in college, I was often really confused.
 I had no theory beyond trying to make nice pictures.
 I knew there was more to being an artist but I didn’t know what.
 I mostly just focused on what I enjoyed in drawing and painting, and trying to follow my instructors’ feedback, but I never seriously considered following my art degree after college.
 Only now, years later, do I feel like I have more of a theory of what it is and what I’m doing when I make art as a hobby.

 When I restarted painting and drawing in 2019, almost everything I drew was some kind of experiment.
 By then I’d had a few decades of art appreciation and algorithm development experience that helped inform my sense of what was interesting.
 Mostly I was having fun, sometimes recapitulating old art lessons.
-I often had a plan or hypothesis in mind: I’m going to capture the light here with this kind of paint or convey that space with these leemnts.
+I often had a plan or hypothesis in mind: I’m going to capture the light here with this kind of paint or convey that space with these elemnts.
 Then when I tried an experiment, I often discovered something new; gaining skills, ideas, or experience, and developing “theories” about how this choice of media leads to this style.
 I have now a collection of ideas and heuristics that I can apply, test, or refine in new drawings.
 In some cases, I refined my theories; in others, I discovered that my preconceptions about painting were misguided or wrong.
 However, often the theory and ideas are quite intuitive, hard to put into words.
 Sometimes I do have an idea I can explicitly articulate, other times it’s more like a hunch.

 Art is most exciting when you don’t know what you’re going go to get.
 As I’ve argued, this is a key aspect of creative processes: artists try new things to see what will happen, guided by a theory or initial idea.
 Any artwork created in this spirit of exploration is an experiment to see what will happen and what you’ll learn.

 One of the benefits of thinking of artworks as experiments is that it reduces the pressure, since making art can be very stressful if your expectations are too high.
 It’s ok for an experiment to “fail.”
+Many artists have said that “an artwork is never finished, only abandoned.”
+My coworker Mick Storm says “I keep making new things to correct the mistakes of the last thing.”
+Art is a never-ending series of mistakes.

 In some cases, things I learned from this has led to research papers, such as this paper on creative exploration.
 I began thinking one thing about perspective, discovered another, read many papers on perspective, wrote a paper on perspective, and now ideas about nonlinear perspective occasionally inform my drawing.